What is The Ballpark Difference? Training vs. Practicing.

 The customer experience is always important at The Ballpark.
 Our front desk staff will greet you by name and with a smile on their face every time you visit.
 Our facility attendants are available to help set up your training area and attend to any needs that you may have during your lesson or workout.
 We always welcome feedback and any suggestions that you may have to enhance your experience even more.

 State of the Art Facility

 The Ballpark was designed with the players’ needs in mind.
 The facility offers a well-lit, climate controlled, multi-functional training area that can accommodate all of your needs.

 We believe that all great instruction starts with the quality of the people teaching it.
-The Ballpark prides itself on having an elite staff of professional instructors that not only focus on developing baseball and softball skills, but building player confidence.
-We have specific programs tailored to all levels of player with one goal of making advancements both on and off the field.
-Our staff consists of current and former professional, collegiate athletes and coaches that understand what it takes to improve your all around game and are committed to your success.
+The Ballpark prides itself on having an elite staff of professional instructors.
+Not only do they focus on developing baseball and softball skills, but building player confidence.
+We have specific programs tailored to all player levels with one goal of making advancements on and off the field.
+Our staff consists of current and former professional, collegiate athletes and coaches.
+They understand what it takes to improve your all-around game and are committed to your success.